bytecodealliance/regalloc2/doc/DESIGN.md

 and it is now generally decent, but more work could be done here, especially with regard to the interaction between splits and the loop nest.

-## Native Debuginfo Output

-Cranelift currently computes value locations (in registers and stack-slots) for detailed debuginfo with an expensive post-pass, after regalloc is complete.
-This is because the existing register allocator does not support returning this information directly.
-However, providing such information by generating it while we scan over liveranges in each vreg would be relatively simple, and has the potential to be much faster and more reliable for Cranelift.
-We should investigate adding an interface for this to regalloc2 and using it.

 # Appendix: Comparison to IonMonkey Allocator